Mains03/Snake/README.md

 # Snake
-Classic snake game.

-Made with python and pygame.
+Snake game, make with python and pygame.

-Enter to start and restart.
+Enter to start and enter restart.